a-velasco/maas-docs-test/docs/reference/cli-reference/vm-host.md

 Note: This method is reserved for admin users.

 #### Command-line options

 | Option         | Effect                                        |
 |----------------|-----------------------------------------------|
 | --help, -h     | Show this help message and exit|
 | -d, --debug    | Display more information about API responses|
 | -k, --insecure | Disable SSL certificate check                 |

-## This operation has been deprecated in favor of 'Virtual-machine-host read'.
+## This operation has been deprecated in favor of 'Virtual-machine-host read'

 ```bash
 maas $PROFILE vm-host read [--help] [-d] [-k] id [data ...]
 ```

 #### Positional arguments

 - id

 #### Command-line options

 | Option         | Effect                                        |
 |----------------|-----------------------------------------------|
 | --help, -h     | Show this help message and exit|